tektutor/git-china-june2023-batch1/Day3/README.md

 ## Git hard reset

-Unlike the soft reset, the hard reset will remove the recent commit and remove those changes from staging area and the file system.
+Unlike the soft reset, the hard reset will remove from code repo and remove those changes from staging area and the file system.

 ```
 git log --oneline